 Videos on how to fill a clearomizer (top & bottom coil):

-Kanger Evod vs Kanger Mini Protank vs Kanger T3 bottom coil
+How to fill a Kanger Evod vs Kanger Mini Protank vs Kanger T3 bottom coil clearomizer

-* Some flavors, such as cinnamon and citrus flavors, can react with the plastic used in these and cause the material to crack or actually melt.
-The ProTanks, Aerotank, Nautilus, Aro & PBC are glass, so are safe.
+* Some flavors, such as cinnamon and citrus flavors, can react with the plastic used in the early generation clearomizers and cause the material to crack or actually melt.
+The ProTanks, Aerotank, Nautilus, Aro & PBC are glass, so are immune to juice cracking flavors.
 There is also a pyrex version of the Vivi Nova by Smoktech.
 All of the later generation clearomizer tanks use glass.

-NANO CLEAROMIZER is a smaller clearomizer in the size and shape of a cartomizer.
+NANO CLEAROMIZERS are a smaller disposable clearomizers the size and shape of a cartomizer.
 For someone who doesn't drip on an atomizer, these can be useful for testing out new flavor samples.
 They only hold 1ml of juice, and are easily re-useable by simply removing the first flavor and adding the next.
 Easy screw off top like the regular clearomizers above to fill.

-* These use polycarbonate and are not safe to use with the volatile juice flavors.
+* These use polycarbonate plastic and are not safe to use with the volatile juice flavors.

 510 drip atomizers

-A video on how to use a 510 drip atomizer:
+A videos on how to use a 510 drip atomizer:

 bottom feeding box mod with atomizer

 Single-coil cartomizers have 1 heating element, dual-coil cartos have 2.
 Heating coils have a resistance (ohm) rating, which determines the amount of energy used to heat e-liquid and turn it into vapor.
 A drawback to using a cartomizer solo is being unable to see your juice level to know when to refill it.
 Using a carto in a cartotank allows larger quantities of juice to be used, and since these tanks are usually clear you can see the juice level in them to more easily know when to add e-liquid to prevent dry hits.